DotNetNewbies/It-s-all-about-the-process/docs/UTDD versus TDD.md

   ***test harness code is functioning correctly before it's ever released***
   ***out into the world!***

-  It's not like someone is going to sneak in during the night and changed the
+  It's not like someone is going to sneak in during the night and change the
   test harness on your machine with evil intent in mind so that all your TDD
   activities will now be forever corrupted by an "evil" test harness.